rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 `import google.protobuf` needs `requirements = python3,kivy==2.0.0,protobuf_cpp`

 Some imports have more than one of the above cases.
-To determine a package's dependencies look in its requirements.txt file on GitHub.
-You may have to do this recursively to get the full list of requirements.
+To determine a package's dependencies look in requirements.txt recursively.
 For example for `pyrebase` start with [requirements.txt](https://github.com/thisbejim/Pyrebase/blob/master/requirements.txt) to see the dependencies, there are six.
 The first is `requests`, this one is easy because its dependencies are listed earlier in this section.
 For the others recur.
 If you miss one it will show up as a `ModuleNotFoundError` at run time.
 It is not hard, just stop whining and do the work.
-For `pyrebase` the end result:
+For example for `pyrebase` we get:

 `import pyrebase` needs `requirements = python3,kivy==2.0.0,pyrebase,requests,urllib3,chardet,idna,gcloud,oauth2client,requests-toolbelt,protobuf_cpp,python-jwt,pycryptodome,httplib2,pyparsing,pyasn1,pyasn1_modules,rsa,jwcrypto,cryptography`